All news

 Todd Betzold

 A quiet afternoon in a university library turned into something that an Oxford, Pennsylvania, man says changed his life and maybe even his luck.
-What began as a strange ringing in his ear would soon lead to mysterious recordings, unanswered questions, and, eventually, multiple lottery wins he believes were guided by forces he still struggles to explain.
+What began as a strange ringing in his ear would soon lead to mysterious recordings, unanswered questions, and, eventually, multiple alleged lottery wins he believes were guided by forces he still struggles to explain.

 How it all started